 3. After sunrise the following morning, check the amount of water in the measuring container.
-You may also wish to check the moisture in the soil (see Irrigation scheduling for the DIY Solar Drip Irrigation Kit).

-4. If your plants are not getting enough water, turn the control dripper clockwise to reduce the flow rate of the control dripper.
+4. If your plants are getting too little water, turn the control dripper clockwise to reduce the flow rate of the control dripper.

 5. If your plants are getting too much water, turn the control dripper anticlockwise to increase the flow rate of the control dripper.